Updated July 19, 2017

 Caregiver, Homecare Program.
 Click here for a PDF of Job Description.
 Caregivers needed to go into clients’ homes for non-medical assistance needs.
 Must be able to pass a background check.
-Contact Homecare Program Director Mary Thatcher.
+Contact Mary, our Homecare Program Director, at email@example.com.

 There are many ways you can help!
 From just an hour or two a week to several hours a week; from a one-time volunteer job to an on-going commitment, The Senior Hub has the perfect fit for you.